-GLP-1s, Pregnancy And Contraception: A Comprehensive Guide - Levity
+GLP-1s, Pregnancy And Contraception: A Comprehensive Guide

 Before starting a GLP-1 medication for weight loss, it's important you're well-informed about their effects on your reproductive health.
-Some medicines aren’t suitable in pregnancy, or affect your method of contraception — is this the case for medications like Mounjaro and Wegovy?
+Some medicines aren’t suitable in pregnancy, or can affect your method of contraception — is this the case for medications like Mounjaro and Wegovy?
 In this post, our experts review their safety in pregnancy, whether they increase your risk of unexpected pregnancies and what to do if you become pregnant while taking weight loss drugs.

 How do GLP-1s help you lose weight?